-Italy’s greatest soft power assets lie with its cultural pursuits, as shown in its strong performance in both the Culture sub-index and international polling data.
-With more than 48 million tourist arrivals in 2016, citizens from around the world continue to be drawn to the ancient sites of Rome; Florence’s impressive architecture; and the stunning landscapes of the Amalfi Coast.
+Italy’s greatest soft power assets lie with its cultural pursuits, as shown in it taking the top spot in the international polling data.
+With more than 52 million tourist arrivals in 2018, citizens from around the world continue to be drawn to the ancient sites of Rome; Florence’s impressive architecture; and the stunning landscapes of the Amalfi Coast.

 With the young and tech-savvy Renzi no longer in office, Italy has seen a fall in its Digital ranking.
 More could be done to promote existing cultural assets through government-owned digital channels.
 Italy also faces a long term challenge in addressing socio-economic and political issues, and ignoring them will only add to structural weaknesses and inefficiencies in public administration.